nextcloud/bookmarks/docs/folder.rst

 .. get:: /public/rest/v2/folder/(int:folder_id)/publictoken

-   :synopsis: Retrieve the public token of a folder that has been shared via a public link
+   :synopsis: Retrieve the public token of a folder that has been shared via a public link.
+This will return a 404 if the folder has no public token yet.

    .. versionadded:: 3.0.0